gbarnier/CT-perfusion/README.md

 <!-- Headings -->
 ---
-### AI + Healthcare = Prediction of brain tissue damage for stroke patients using deep supervised learning and CTP data
+### Welcome!
+Welcome to our repository where we summarize our project's main contributions and provide access to our code.

+---
+### Our project in a nutshell
-After a stroke, some brain tissues may still be salvageable but we have to move fast: find out how we propose to improve the diagnostic/treatment process.
+* After a stroke, some brain tissues may still be salvageable but we have to move fast: find out how we propose to improve the diagnostic/treatment process.
+* Our project is entitled: *Prediction of brain tissues hemodynamics for stroke patients using computed tomography perfusion imaging and deep learning*

+---
+### Key words for this project
+* Artificial intelligence, machine learning, deep supervised learning
+* Computer vision
+* Healthcare
+* Computed tomography perfusion imaging (CTP)

 ---
 ### Welcome!